klauer/epics-sumo-mirror/doc/reference-sumo.rst

   export SUMOHELP="nocache"

-If there are other help options defined in SUMOHELP, you should seperate them with commas ",".
+If there are other help options defined in SUMOHELP, you should separate them with commas ",".

 The help pager